Greece Moments Greece Moments

 #7 In the alleys of Pythagorio

-We liked the pretty harbour town in the south of Samos right away.
+We fell in love with the pretty harbour town in the south of Samos right away.
 Even though everything in Pythagorio is now geared towards tourism, you can still feel the original charm of the small town, which was built on the ruins of the ancient city of Samos.

 pythagorio samos griechenland